chasesmith95/meshcache/docs/Introduction.md

 - Trustless data
 - Performant queries

 ## How do we do it?
 Ora Protocol provides default mapping of events and stores them within an authenticated data store, giving developers the ability to query this through a graphQL interface.
 Queries are done through a specialized node that uses an authenticated data store to provide a Merkle-proof for the query.
 To ensure the security of the data, Ora leaves an auditable trail for DApp developers to trace the path of their data to its source.
 We cannot change the authenticated data structure, so security does not have to be re-tried by each new user.

 ### Deployment
 Deploy to our hosting DNS service through a manifest that defines data sources, contracts, and any extra mappings.
 This manifest is deployed to the IPNS, to enable deployment to the mesh as well as deployment to our own hosting solution.
 We provide default event mappings for every developer so there is no setup needed aside from listing the contract ABI code, the data source, and the address.

+# TODOs
+- ## Explain how Index Nodes and Query Nodes work + Diagram
+- ## Explain how subgraphs can be used by other subgraphs (e.g. Ethereum subgraph being used by DApps)

 ## Queries
 Queries in Proxima, are given responses that are broken into entities.
 Each entity represents an individual data record that is being requested in the query itself.
 Since they are designed to be verifiable, they have components for proofs audits.